pagkly/Zed/Investopedia3/Social Responsibility.md

 ## Understanding Social Responsibility

 Social responsibility means that individuals and companies have a duty to act in the best interests of their environment and society as a whole.
-Social responsibility, as it applies to business, is known as [corporate social responsibility](https://www.investopedia.com/terms/c/corp-social-responsibility.asp) (CSR), and is becoming a more prominent area of focus within businesses due to shifting social norms.
+Social responsibility, as it applies to business, is known as [[corporate social responsibility]](https://www.investopedia.com/terms/c/corp-social-responsibility.asp) (CSR), and is becoming a more prominent area of focus within businesses due to shifting social norms.

 The crux of this theory is to enact policies that promote an ethical balance between the dual mandates of striving for profitability and benefiting society as a whole.
 These policies can be either ones of commission (philanthropy: donations of money, time, or resources) or omission (e.g., "go green" initiatives like reducing greenhouse gases or abiding by EPA regulations to limit pollution).

-Many companies, such as those with "green" policies, have made social responsibility an integral part of their [business models](https://www.investopedia.com/terms/b/businessmodel.asp), and they have done so without compromising profitability.
+Many companies, such as those with "green" policies, have made social responsibility an integral part of their [[business models]](https://www.investopedia.com/terms/b/businessmodel.asp), and they have done so without compromising profitability.
 In 2019, _Forbes_ named the top 100 socially responsible companies in the world.
 Topping the list is the Lego Group, followed closely by Natura ([NTCO](https://www.investopedia.com/markets/quote?tvwidgetsymbol=ntco)), then technology giants, Microsoft ([MSFT](https://www.investopedia.com/markets/quote?tvwidgetsymbol=msft)) and Google ([GOOGL](https://www.investopedia.com/markets/quote?tvwidgetsymbol=googl)).
 At the bottom of the list in spot 100 is Starbucks ([SBUX](https://www.investopedia.com/markets/quote?tvwidgetsymbol=sbux)).1

 Additionally, more and more investors and consumers are factoring in a company's commitment to socially responsible practices before making an investment or purchase.
 As such, embracing social responsibility can benefit the prime directive: maximization of shareholder value.